sindresorhus/awesome-nodejs/readme.md

 - [Hapi](http://hapijs.com) - A rich framework for building applications and services.
 - [Meteor](https://www.meteor.com) - An ultra-simple, database-everywhere, data-on-the-wire, pure-Javascript web framework.
 - [SailsJS](http://sailsjs.org) - An MVC web framework with a modern twist, supporting WebSockets, streams, and a data-driven API.
+- [Restify](http://mcavage.me/node-restify/) - A node framework built specifically to enable you to build correct REST web services.

 ### Command-line utilities